Meet the Maternity Team

-If you require additional scans in pregnancy these will also be performed by a sonographer, for example:
+If you require additional scans during your pregnancy, these will also be performed by a sonographer, for example:

 Neonatologists and Hearing Screeners

-These staff carry out the newborn infant and paediatric examination on our postnatal wards.
+These staff carry out the newborn infant and paediatric examinations on our postnatal wards.

 Our reception staff welcome you to our wards, clinics and labour suite.